Skip to main content

 SLiMCRAB myeloma-de ning events (MDE):

- Light chains ratio (monoclonal to normal) of 100 or more.
+Light chains ratio of involved-to-uninvolved sFLC of 100 or more.

- Calcium level in the blood elevated above normal.
+Calcium level elevation in the blood due to myeloma.

 Figure 2.
 Possible evolution from MGUS to active myeloma